 Victoria and Albert Mills were built in 1873 and these were typical fireproof mills of brick construction having cast-iron columns on which jack arches were laid.
 The exterior walls became thinner from floor to floor.

 Both mills were owned by the Newton Moor Cotton Spinning Co Ltd and the architect was George Woodhouse (1829-1883) of Bolton.
 Kelly's Trade Directories of Cheshire for 1896 and 1902 show that William Cooke Dent Sporle (1852-1909) was then the Company Secretary and by 1914 the Secretary was Henry Clough.
-On the 29 November 1920, at a company meeting held at the mills, a resolution was passed to voluntarily wind up the company.
-They were then acquired by Astley Mills Co Ltd whose Astley Mill was nearby on Dewsnap Lane.
+On the 29 Nov 1920, at a company meeting held at the mills, a resolution was passed to voluntarily wind up the company.
+They were then acquired by Astley Mills Co Ltd whose Astley Mill was nearby on Dewsnap Ln.
 To achieve this the Newton Moor Cotton Spinning Co Ltd and Astley Mill Co Ltd were both liquidated and a new company called Astley Mills Co Ltd was incorporated.
 The new company name included the word ‘Mills’, the three mills being Astley, Victoria and Albert.
 This venture was unsuccessful an in 1931 Astley Mills Co Ltd was liquidated and Astley Mill was demolished in 1935.
 Victoria and Albert Mills were then acquired by the International Cotton Waste Co Ltd of Dukinfield.
 In 1947 Albert Mill was bought from the waste company by William Kenyon & Sons (Dukinfield) Ltd.

 When Kenyon's first occupied Albert Mill it was observed that there were rills in the ground floor along which water once flowed to keep the humidity high in order to reduce the incidence of yarn breakage.

 The ground floor of Albert Mill was occupied by the Kenyon steel fabrication company and the third floor by the offices of the Kenyon Vicuclad company.
 The latter company specialised in the manufacture of thermal cladding made from exfoliated vermiculite, which was used as cladding in steel-framed buildings to reduce the risk of bending and collapse of columns and beams in the event of fire.
 Other areas were used for research and development purposes.
-Albert Mill closed in 1976 and it was demolished shortly afterwards, except for an annexe on the Victoria Road side.
+Albert Mill closed in 1976 and it was demolished shortly afterwards, except for an annexe on the Victoria Rd side.

 Victoria Mill continued to be used to process cotton waste but subsequently it too closed and it was demolished in 1987/88.
 As a result of the spontaneous combustion of cotton waste in Victoria Mill small fires occasionally started that required the attendance of the fire brigade but fortunately none of these was serious.